Scotland loses court fight for independence referendum, UK PM Sunak welcomes 'definitive' ruling | Politics

 - United Kingdom

-The devolved government of Scotland on Wednesday lost a major Supreme Court battle in London when judges ruled that a second referendum on its union with the United Kingdom cannot go ahead without the approval of the UK Parliament.
+Britain's Supreme Court on Wednesday unanimously ruled that Scotland's government cannot hold a second referendum on its union with the United Kingdom without the approval of the UK Parliament, in a major blow to Scottish independence campaigners.

 Reed also said the panel of top court judges did not accept the SNP's argument about the ''right to self-determination'' in international law.